Snickerdoodle Mini Muffins

 I can almost guarantee that you’ll have everything in your cupboard to make these muffins, with possibly only buttermilk as the exception.
 However, it’s worth picking up a container for these little gems.

-And since snickerdoodle cookies have cream of tartar which adds the signature tang they’re known for, buttermilk serves the same purpose in the muffins.
+And since snickerdoodle cookies have cream of tartar, which adds the signature tang they’re known for, buttermilk serves the same purpose in the muffins.
+These easy cinnamon muffins are slightly tangy, which pairs perfectly with the cinnamon sugar topping!

 - White and brown sugar